946923759/replicant/syntax.md

 | **CutsceneFromFile** | This is the main cutscene player.
 By default, the cutscene player will loop at this screen so you don't need to set it. |
 | ScreenProgrammerCredits | Programmer credits. |
 | ScreenSelectEra (Unused) | Set Retro, Reborn, or Fire Moth modes.
 Only Fire Moth is implemented... |

+## add_screen
+Identical to `screen` but adds a screen on top of the player.
+Used for text entry, usually.

+The player will freeze until the screen on top is exited.
+You wouldn't want doubled inputs, now would you?

+# IMPLEMENT SOON

 ## next